s1gr4y/The_Wall/README.md

 # The Wall

 A basic (Bulletin Board System) BBS-like server.
-It was built with NodeJS and the ExpressJS framework.
+It was built with NodeJS and the ExpressJS framework.\
+DISCLAIMER: This does not ensure secretive or secure connections as it is HTTP NOT HTTPS.
+This merely for somewhat anonymous messaging.

 # Preview